-- Eli Wallach, a Polish Jew, plays Mexican bandits in The Good, the Bad and the Ugly, Ace High and Don't Turn the Other Cheek!.
+- Eli Wallach, an olive-skinned Polish-American Jew, played Mexican bandits in The Magnificent Seven, The Good, the Bad and the Ugly, Ace High and Don't Turn the Other Cheek!.

 - Brotherhood of the Wolf has Mark Dacascos as a Native American.
 Dacascos has Chinese, Japanese, Filipino, Spanish and Irish ancestry, but no Native American.
 He does not use makeup, in an illistration of No 2 and No 3.

 - Jacob Black in the Twilight movies is played by Taylor Lautner, who has only "distant" Native American ancestry.
 He does not use makeup.
-Most of the other werewolves are played by actual Native American actors.
+Most of the other werewolves are played by people with more prominent Native American heritage.

-- In Argo, a film on the Iranian hostage crisis, the white Ben Affleck darkens his hair to play half-Latino CIA agent Tony Mendez.
+- Averted in Argo, a film about the Iranian hostage crisis; the white Ben Affleck only darkens his hair to play White Latino CIA agent Tony Mendez.

 - Vasquez from Aliens is played by a white Jewish actress.
 She is considerably darker-skinned in that role than she is in real life.

 - Johnny Depp plays Tonto in the The Lone Ranger.
 Of course, the issue doesn't really come up: not only is Depp (allegedly) of Indian descent himself, but Tonto spends nearly the whole film with white clay spookily smeared on his face (which, absurdly, doesn't even wash off when he jumps underwater!).
 In-Universe examples also include several white outlaws impersonate Comanche Indians in order to massacre settlers and provoke a war.